 Hence a wealth of information creates a poverty of attention and a need to allocate that attention efficiently among the overabundance of information sources that might consume it. — Herbert A. Simon

 Information, and access to it, became abundant.
 As a result, attention became the new scarce, non-scalable element.
 Ok, maybe not "new."
 The attention economy existed before the internet.
 But the proliferation of the internet made attention even more scarce.
 Internet content giants like Google and Facebook want users to spend more time consuming information on their platforms and are prepared to monetize that attention.
 In 2019, Netflix's shareholder letter for the year prior stated that Fortnite was a bigger competition compared to HBO or Hulu.
 It's simple.
 Time spent playing Fortnite is time that could've been spent watching shows on Netflix.
-Subscribers to both Fortnite and Netflix need to split their time between these platforms.
+Subscribers to both Fortnite and Netflix have to split their time between these platforms.
 When attention became (even more) scarce, companies got creative and figured out ways to make it abundant.

 Creating More Attention